Shopping

 Even some of the best espresso machines don't have iced coffee functions.
 Instead, they rely on you being able to judge, by eye, how much to dilute your espresso by to make the perfect iced drink.
 For most people, this is tricky and you'll waste a lot of coffee trying to work out how to brew the perfect iced latte.
 Enter, La Specialista Maestro.
 This looks every part the specialist espresso machine, but it's beginner-friendly and easy to use too.

-On the left, there's a dial which talks you through a range of coffee settings.
+On the left, there's a dial that talks you through a range of coffee settings.
 A quick scroll through these will reveal that La Specialista can make a whole lot more than simple espressos.
 In fact, it will tackle a whole coffee shop menu if you let it.
-I'm yet to test another espresso machine which can make cold brew (and in a matter of minutes too) as well as hot coffees.
+We're yet to test another espresso machine that can make cold brew (and in a matter of minutes too) as well as hot coffees.
 When you're brewing over ice you can opt for a heatless, low-pressure extraction or a normal, hot brew.

 If you need your iced coffee to be stronger and more intense, the dials make it easy to adjust dosing quantities and temperatures.
 It might sound complicated, but that's only available to you if you want it to be.
 You can use La Specialista at a surface level and enjoy it just as much as a barista would.
-Plus, there's plenty of fool-proof features which guarantee that your coffees will be consistently tasty.
+Plus, there are plenty of fool-proof features that guarantee that your coffees will be consistently tasty.

-There's more information in my De'Longhi La Specialista Maestro review.
+There's more information in our De'Longhi La Specialista Maestro review.

 Specifications